 Also, we have some more information about the Duke and Duchess of Cambridge’s upcoming visit to Ireland.
-William and Catherine will visit the neighbouring country for three days from March 03 to March 05.
-The visit will see them spend time in Dublin, County Meath, County Kildare and Galway.
+William and Catherine will visit the neighboring country for three days from March 03 to March 05.
+The visit will see them spend time in Dublin, County Meath, County Kildare, and Galway.

 Earlier this week when Prince William was attending a rugby match in Wales, he revealed a very interesting tidbit about his family.
 If you remember, there was no engagement scheduled for either Duke or Duchess last week as Prince George and Princess Charlotte were on mid-term school break.
 From Stroud News & Journal,

 “We’ve been lambing with the children this week,” William told Mrs Roberts, who played with club Y Piod Pinc for two seasons.